Narrowcasting: Political uses

 Narrowcasting has become increasingly used to target audiences with a particular political leaning, such as political satire by the entertainment industry.
 It has been often pointed out that Donald Trump used narrowcasting as well as broadcasting to good effect.

 Other uses

 The term narrowcasting can also apply to the spread of information to an audience (private or public) which is by nature geographically limited—a group such as office employees, military troops, or conference attendees—and requires a localised dissemination of information from a shared source.
 Hotels, hospitals, museums, and offices, use narrowcasting to display relevant information to their visitors and staff.

 Internet

-Both broadcasting and a narrowcasting models are found on the Internet.
+Both broadcasting and narrowcasting models are found on the Internet.
 Sites based on the latter require the user to register an account and log in before viewing content.
 Narrowcasting may also employ various types of push technologies, which send information directly to subscribers; electronic mailing lists, where emails are sent to subscribers, are an example of these.

 Narrowcasting is also sometimes applied to podcasting, since the audience for a podcast is often specific and sharply defined.